moosend/mooskin-ui/components/Input/README.md

 * `personalizationTags` - adds personalization tags based on passed prop, should be an array of object {label: string, value: string}
 & `closeOnTagAdd` - closes personalization tags dropdown when a personalization tag is added
 * `status` - to be used with validate, to apply classes based on error or success
-* `extraHtmlAttr` - extra html attributes applied to the input

 </div>